PatrickMeireles/library-api/readme.md

 - Clone this repository

-- In the *src/* folder and execute this commands
+- In the *src/* folder and execute these commands
      - Build the docker file
         ```
         docker build -t patrick-amorim/library-api:latest -f Library.Api/Dockerfile .